DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 - A moonless night in the countryside without any light source.
 - Descending into a cave without a light source.

+**Hidden:** A creature might be considered *Hidden* when out of view or otherwise undetected by nearby creatures.
+When attempting to notice or look for a creature that is Hidden, all Detection or Investigation Checks are made at the Lower Hand.

 #### Cover